UTD-FAST-Lab/NDSAStudy/README.md

 *Note that as of this writing, PyCG experiments cannot be replicated due to errors encountered when running PyCG on the Ubuntu system.
 We haven't been able able to fix it because PyCG has been archived and is no longer maintained by its development team.*

+The following 24 commands will run experiments for all tool/benchmark combinations using Strategy I, excluding PyCG.
+Alternatively, you can execute the shell script `run_all_s1.sh`.

 ```commandline
 dispatcher -t flowdroid -b droidbench --task taint -j 10 -i 5 --timeout 5